bresek/rockPaperScissors-ui/README.md

 # rockPaperScissors-ui
-rock paper scissors with an interactive ui
+rock paper scissors with an interactive ui.
+A website I made to practice using DOM with Javascript to update the contents of my HTML.